Jackson Heights

 Jackson Heights is a neighborhood in the northwestern part of the borough of Queens in New York City.
 Jackson Heights is neighbored by North Corona to the east, Elmhurst to the south, Woodside to the west, and today northern Astoria (Ditmars-Steinway) to the northwest, and East Elmhurst to the north and northeast.
 Jackson Heights has an ethnically diverse community, with half the population having been foreign-born since the 2000s.
 The New York Times has called it "the most culturally diverse neighborhood in New York, if not on the planet."
 According to the 2010 United States census, the neighborhood has a population of 108,152.

 The site of Jackson Heights was a vast marsh named Trains Meadow until 1909 when Edward A. MacDougall's Queensboro Corporation bought 325 acre of undeveloped land and farms.
-The Queensboro Corporation named the land Jackson Heights after Jackson Avenue, which was in turn named after John C. Jackson, a descendant of one of the original Queens families.
-He was a respected Queens entrepreneur.
-Jackson Avenue was the northern border of the ambitious Garden City development of the Queensboro Corporation.
+The Queensboro Corporation named the land Jackson Heights after Jackson Avenue, which was itself a namesake of John C. Jackson.
+A descendant of one of the earliest European families to settle in the borough, Jackson was a respected Queens entrepreneur.
+Jackson Avenue marked the northern border of the Queensboro Corporation's ambitious Garden City development.
 Further development arose through the development of transit and "garden apartments".
 "Garden homes" soon became prevalent in Jackson Heights.
 During the 1960s, Jackson Heights's white middle-class families began moving to the suburbs, and nonwhite residents began moving in.

 Jackson Heights retains much of its residential character.
 It also has numerous commercial establishments clustered along 37th Avenue, as well as on several side streets served by subway stations.
 Most of the surviving garden city neighborhood is part of a national historic district called the Jackson Heights Historic District, which was listed on the National Register of Historic Places in 1999.
 A smaller part of the original garden city neighborhood was placed in a New York City historic district of the same name in 1993.

 Jackson Heights is in Queens Community District 3 and its ZIP Code is 11372.
 The zip code 11370 is co-named with East Elmhurst.
 It is patrolled by the New York City Police Department's 115th Precinct.
 Politically, Jackson Heights is represented by the New York City Council's 21st and 25th districts.